jmz3/PoseHub/README.md

 pose_graph = PoseGraph()
 pose_graph.add_sensor("h1")
 ```
-Since our communication objects are running in different threads, we need to use join the threads by calling the terminate function when we want to exit the program.
+Since our communication objects are running in different threads, we need to join the threads by calling the terminate function when we want to exit the program.
 ```python
 # join the threads
 zmq_manager_1.terminate()